UweGerdes/docker-postfix-cyrus-fetchmail/README.md

 Copy the `*.sample` files to files without the `.sample` extension and edit them to your needs.
 You should `chmod 600` the copies because they contain passwords.

 Check other files and perhaps add some settings.
+You might want to `git update-index --assume-unchanged etc/aliases` to keep changes out of git.

 ## Build